Written By Jacob Ng, Singapore

 Growing up, I was never really into physical activities.
 I learned to run regularly in my twenties because I needed it—I had a decreasing metabolism, and needed to pass my annual physical fitness test as a national serviceman.
 But since I never loved running to begin with, the practice was the first to give way in the face of various life changes over the past few years.

 This is where the Bluetooth earphones come in.
 I rediscovered the discipline of running through the love of listening to good music on my Spotify playlist.
 A top-quality set of earphones made the experience more pleasurable.
 Over time, my routine of running with my earphones blasting has grown to become a duty that I delight in.
 In the end, I find myself doing more often what I used to dread.

 We often see duty and delight as two opposing forces—a constant battle between what we need to do and what we really want to do.
 But the Christian worldview does not portray a dichotomy between duty and delight.
 Our duty to God and our delight in Him are not two opposing forces.
 The writer of Psalm 84 exclaims to God that “Better is one day in your courts than a thousand elsewhere” (Psalm 84:10).
 He considers the sweetest and happiest delight of satisfaction to be found only in God’s presence.
 His utmost “Christian duty” is to pursue his “Christian delight.”

 My earphones may have helped to make the duty of running more enjoyable, but it still does not cure my lack of love for running.
 This is where the analogy breaks down.
 God really wants you and I to love and delight in Him.

-But why does our delight in Him matter so much to God and how can we get there?
+But why does our delight in God matter so much to him and how can we get there?